tiberio87/SHRI-Upload-Assistant-GUI/README.md

 ## **Setup:**
    - **REQUIRES AT LEAST PYTHON 3.9 AND PIP3**
-   - Needs [mono](https://www.mono-project.com/) on linux systems for BDInfo
-   - Also needs MediaInfo and ffmpeg installed on your system
-      - On Windows systems, ffmpeg must be added to PATH (https://windowsloop.com/install-ffmpeg-windows-10/)
-      - On linux systems, get it from your favorite package manager
-      - If you have issues with ffmpeg, such as `max workers` errors, see this [wiki](https://github.com/Audionut/Upload-Assistant/wiki/ffmpeg---max-workers-issues)
    - Get the source:
       - Clone the repo to your system `git clone https://github.com/tiberio87/SHRI-Upload-Assistant-GUI`
       - or download a zip of the source from the releases page and create/overwrite a local copy.
-   - Install necessary python modules `pip3 install --user -U -r requirements.txt`
-      - `sudo apt install pip` if needed
-  - If you receive an error about externally managed environment, or otherwise wish to keep UA python separate:
       - Install virtual python environment `python -m venv .venv`
       - Activate the virtual environment `.venv\Scripts\activate`
-      - Then install the requirements `pip install -r requirements.txt`
+      - Install necessary python modules `pip install -r requirements.txt`
-   - From the installation directory, run `python config-generator.py`
-   - OR
-   - Copy and Rename `data/example-config.py` to `data/config.py`
-   - Edit `config.py` to use your information (more detailed information in the [wiki](https://github.com/Audionut/Upload-Assistant/wiki))
+   - Edit (if necessary)`config.py` to use your information (more detailed information in the [wiki](https://github.com/Audionut/Upload-Assistant/wiki))
       - tmdb_api key can be obtained from https://www.themoviedb.org/settings/api
       - image host api keys can be obtained from their respective sites